 Design Guidelines

-39

-GPN | DESIGN GUIDELINES

-Section IV: Detached Condominium Homes

 SECTION IV: DETACHED CONDOMINIUM HOMES – DESIGN GUIDELINES

 A. ARCHITECTURE

 All architectural Improvements must be compatible with and conform to the original architecture of

 the neighborhood in which the Dwelling is located.

 Below are guidelines for building alterations, building materials, colors, and forms which are expressive of the Community’s architectural character, and which will be used by the DRC in reviewing plans and specifications for compatibility with the original design and enforcing these Guidelines.